Guinea Worm: Countdown to Zero (2:34)

 Guinea Worm 101 (03:25)

-Join Dr. Donald Hopkins, Carter Center vice president for health programs, on the ground in Southern Sudan for a quick lesson on the international campaign to eradicate Guinea worm disease.
-Learn the cause and treatment for Guinea worm disease, and the public health strategy that has reduced cases from 3.5 million when the effort began in 1986 to fewer than 600 cases expected in 2012.
+Join Dr. Donald Hopkins, Carter Center vice president for health programs, on the ground in South Sudan for a quick lesson on the international campaign to eradicate Guinea worm disease.
+Learn the cause and treatment for Guinea worm disease, and the public health strategy that has reduced cases by more than 99 percent from an estimated 3.5 million when the effort began in 1986.

 Britain Announces Major Support for Guinea Worm Campaign (43:36)